NCAR/HPC-Docs/docs/environment-and-software/matlab-parallel-computing-toolbox.md

 ## Using the MATLAB parallel server (MPS) to span multiple nodes

-The configuration above will limit your job to the number of CPUs on a single node; on Casper and Cheyenne this means 36 workers, or 72 if you use hyperthreads.
+The configuration above will limit your job to the number of CPUs on a single node; on Casper and Derecho this means 36 workers, or 72 if you use hyperthreads.
 However, you can use the parallel server to span multiple nodes.
 When using MPS, MATLAB itself will submit a job to the batch scheduler and use an internal MPI library to enable communication